Wall Street retreats as Trump tests positive for COVID-19

 The CBOE volatility index, known as Wall Street’s fear gauge, shot up to a one-week high.

-The S&P index recorded two new 52-week highs and one new low, while the Nasdaq recorded 37 new highs and 22 new lows.
+The S&P index recorded five new 52-week highs and one new low, while the Nasdaq recorded 48 new highs and 26 new lows.

 Reporting by Sagarika Jaisinghani and Devik Jain in Bengaluru; Additional reporting by Karen Pierog in Chicago; Editing by Shounak Dasgupta and Arun Koyyur